pschool-in/curriculum/content/grammar/SENTENCE PATTERN.md

 I | want | one of these books
 I | love | England
 Peter | got | admission
-A huntsman | followed | a wild animal
+A hunter | followed | a wild animal
 My mother | is teaching | French
 She | prayed | for society
 ```